Top 11 industries that were positively affected by COVID-19

 With offices relocating to at-home working, there was a meteoric rise in instant messaging and video conferencing.

 Zoom went from relative obscurity to becoming the communication tool of choice for many businesses, governments, and even the UK’s royal family.
 Downloads of the software peaked at 2.13 million in March 2020 (compared to 56,000 in January 2020).
+10 million downloads made Zoom the fifth ranking non-game app publisher on the Apple App Store in September 2020.
 Daily meeting participants rose from 10 million in December 2019 to over 300 million in April 2020.
 With that, Zoom’s revenue is predicted to grow by 200% and its profit by 300%.

 Likewise, Microsoft Teams reported a new daily record of 2.7 billion meeting minutes in April, an increase of 200% compared to the 900 million minutes it recorded on March 16th.
 Slack grew to 10 million ‘simultaneously connected’ users in March 2020 (up from 1 million in 2015) and then to 12.5 million two weeks later.
 Its financial year 2020 total revenue rose 57% year-on-year to reach $630.4 million.